An important part of the Cold

 Buzzer remains unknown until today.

-Some believe that the Buzzer simply occupies
+Some believe that the Buzzer simply

-certain frequencies to have them available in
+occupies certain frequencies to have them

-uninterrupted signal is part of the notorious
+believe that the uninterrupted signal is part of

-so-called Dead Hand, an autonomous launch system
+the notorious so-called Dead Hand, an autonomous

-for clusters of nuclear missile sites that
+launch system for clusters of nuclear missile

-interrupted, due to elimination of Soviet
+signal was interrupted, due to elimination of

-military command by an American first strike.
-As
+Soviet military command by an American first

-exist, but the relation between UVB-76 and the
+actually exist, but the relation between UVB-76

-doomsday system is nothing more than pure
+and the doomsday system is nothing more than pure

 speculation.
 Nevertheless, the few interrupts of